 - Pour the batter into the cake tin and smooth the top.
 Lightly sprinkle a little extra caster sugar across the top.

-- Bake for 1 to 1¼ hours until the cake is set, the top is golden and a skewer inserted into the centre comes out clean.
+- Bake for about 1 hour until the cake is set, the top is golden and a skewer inserted into the centre comes out 'just' clean.

 - Remove from the oven and allow the cake to cool completely in the tin, before transferring directly from the tin to a serving plate.

-- Remove from the heat and pass the coulis through a sieve to remove the pips and fibre so that you have a smooth sauce.
+- Remove from the heat and force the coulis through a fine sieve (using the back of a spoon) to remove the pips and fibre so that you have a smooth sauce.